elventear/quartz-scheduler/readme.txt

 license.txt           		a document declaring the license under which
                       		Quartz can be used and distributed.

+src-header.txt				piece of text to put at the top of each new file

 docs					    the root directory of all documentation.

 docs/wikidocs               the main documentation for Quartz.
 Start with